What is CaseBox?

 - retrieve relevant caselaw from both their internal archive of cases and external caselaw databases.

-CaseBox is available for use and can be downloaded on Github, but customisation features and documentation will be created later in 2013.
-Before downloading and trying to set it up, we suggest to get in touch with us.
+CaseBox is available for use and can be downloaded on Github, but customisation and server setup require system administration knowledge.
+Therefore, if you are unsure, we suggest to get in touch with us.

 Who is CaseBox for?